Best Plasma Cutters for CNC Tables: 7 Picks from Garage to Light Pro

 Pick this if you want maximum features per dollar with CNC wiring included and an ECO mode for lighter duty work.

-The ANDELI CUT-65DS is a surprisingly capable cutter for shops on a budget.
-The oversized 4.05″ LED panel keeps settings readable from a distance, the non-touch pilot arc handles painted or slightly rusty metal, and CNC connectors (2-core and 4-core interfaces) mean you can add it to a table without hunting for adapters.
+The ANDELI CUT-65DS is a capable cutter for shops on a budget, and it’s consistently well-reviewed for the features it packs in.
+The oversized 4.05″ LED panel keeps settings readable from a distance.
+The non-touch pilot arc handles painted or slightly rusty metal, and CNC connectors (2-core and 4-core interfaces) let you add it to a table without hunting for adapters.

-An exclusive ECO mode delivers 100% continuous cutting at 60% power, helpful for thin plate work and energy savings.
-It doesn’t include a compressor, so plan your air source.
-For light production, hobby work, or small business tasks, it packs a lot of features into a compact package.
+An ECO mode delivers 100% continuous cutting at 60% power, which helps on thin plate work and saves energy.
+It doesn’t include a compressor, so plan your air source before you buy.
+For light production, hobby work, or small business tasks, it’s a strong value for the price.
 Cuts up to 1-1/16″ on 220V and 3/5″ on 110V.

 Why it’s worth it: You get 65 amps, dual voltage, CNC wiring, ECO mode, and 2T/4T switching for less than many 50A cutters.
 ANDELI backs it with a two-year warranty and free replacement parts.